malaffoon/RDW_Schema/warehouse/AuditQueries.md

 # Auditing
-This document describes auditing in RDW and provides samples queries for analysing audit data
+This document describes auditing in RDW and provides sample queries for analysing audit data.

 ## Intended Audience
 The intended audience should be familiar with database technology and querying a database with SQL.